c0m4r/neatplan/README.md

 But before you start destroying your network configuration, however enjoyable it is, make sure you have access to some kind of remote (or local) console that will allow you to debug without direct SSH access.

+All the scripts must be run with root privileges, as it is necessary to interact with network configuration.

 ### PyPI